amponce/altcoin-tracker/README.md

 Run the tracker with the following command:

 ```
-python altcoin_tracker.py
+python main.py
 ```

-### Commands
+### Available Commands

-Once the tracker is running, you can interact with it using the following commands:
+- `u`: Update CoinMarketCap listings and process data

-- `update`: Update the current listings and process CoinMarketCap data
+- `a`: Analyze Reddit posts and comments for cryptocurrency mentions and sentiment
-- `list`: List all current Ethereum-based tokens
+- `d <symbol>`: Perform detailed analysis on a specific token
-- `analyze <symbol>`: Perform detailed analysis on a specific token
+- `l`: List all current Ethereum-based tokens
-- `reddit`: Browse Reddit posts and comments
+- `s`: Show the current status of the tool
-- `reddit_analyze`: Analyze Reddit posts for cryptocurrency mentions and sentiment
+- `p <number>`: Display top <number> tokens with highest profit potential
-- `alerts`: Check for triggered price alerts
+- `c`: Start a chat session with the AI about scanned coins
-- `trends`: Display current market trends
+- `al`: Check for any triggered price alerts
-- `news`: Fetch recent cryptocurrency news
+- `t`: Display current market trends
-- `chat`: Start a chat session with the AI about scanned coins
+- `n`: Fetch and display recent crypto news
-- `top_potential <number>`: Identify and display tokens with the highest profit potential
+- `h`: Display detailed help information
-- `exit`: Exit the program
+- `q`: Quit the program

-### Example Interactions
+## Example Workflow

-- "Analyze the top 10 tokens for profit potential"
+1. Use `u` to update data
-- "Get the latest price alerts for significant changes"
+2. Use `a` to analyze Reddit
-- "Browse recent Reddit discussions about cryptocurrencies"
+3. Use `d <symbol>` to analyze specific tokens
-- "Fetch and display the latest cryptocurrency news"
+4. Explore other commands as needed

 ## Output